 Atrial septal defects (ASDs)

-- Unroofed coronary sinus results from a defective formation in all or parts of the areas the atrial wall separating the left atrium and coronary sinus.
-These defects can be strongly associated with the presence of a left superior vena cava, which in known as “Raghib Syndrome”.
-In this case, the left superior vena cava drains into the superior aspect of the left atrium often communicating with the coronary sinus.
+- Unroofed coronary sinus—defective formation in all or parts of the atrial wall separating the left atrium and coronary sinus.
+These defects can be strongly associated with the presence of a left superior vena cava, which is known as “Raghib Syndrome.”
+In this case, the left superior vena cava drains into the superior aspect of the left atrium, often communicating with the coronary sinus.

-- Atrial septal defects allow blood to shunt from the left atrium to right atrium.
-Shunting is minimal during infancy, but typically increases with age, as the right ventricle becomes more compliant.
+Atrial septal defects allow blood to shunt from the left atrium to the right atrium.
+Shunting is minimal during infancy, but typically increases with age as the right ventricle becomes more compliant.

-- Most infants are asymptomatic but may develop congestive heart failure or elicit growth failure, if the left-to-right shunt is significant.
+Most infants are asymptomatic but may develop congestive heart failure or elicit growth failure if the left-to-right shunt is significant.
 In these cases, the infants often have additional heart defects as well as extracardiac anomalies, which may contribute to their overall slowed growth.
-Older adults may develop right atrial and ventricular dilatation, congestive heart failure, atrial fibrillation, and more rarely, pulmonary vascular obstructive disease.
+Older adults may develop right atrial and ventricular dilatation, congestive heart failure, atrial fibrillation, and rarely pulmonary vascular obstructive disease.
 Right ventricular dilatation can cause tricuspid insufficiency.
 Pulmonary congestion and hypertension can occur with large shunts.
 Results are right-to-left shunting and cyanosis in untreated older patients, which create a risk for systemic emboli and stroke.

-- It is recommended that atrial septal defects 8mm or larger with presence of a left-to-right shunt to be closed upon identification; in order to prevent pulmonary vascular disease and/or arrhythmias.
-Smaller defects, particularly those less than 3mm often close spontaneously.
+It is recommended that atrial septal defects 8mm or larger with presence of a left-to-right shunt be closed upon identification in order to prevent pulmonary vascular disease or arrhythmias.
+Smaller defects, particularly those less than 3mm, often close spontaneously.